amcginlay/eks-demos/doc/11-upgrade-deployment/README.md

 docker stop ${container_id}
 ```

-Observe the new `backend` attribute ("n/a" by default) and the value for the `version` attribute which is set to 2.0.
+Observe the new `backend` attribute ("none" by default) and the value for the `version` attribute which is set to 2.0.

 Tag and push the Docker image to the ECR repository.
 ```bash